Fobal/zoogenes-unreal/README.md

 Quick Start: Includes starter files to get up and running with ZooGenes characters right away.

-Full Compatibility: Designed for easy integration into both new and existing UE5 projects.
+Full Compatibility: Designed for easy integration into both new and existing UE5 projects, c++ or blueprints only!

 # Getting Started